When Sigta member companies want to recruit an apprentice, they come to us.

 We have companies who work on space research, making component parts for satellites, Formula 1 cars, historic vehicles, advanced medical equipment – even the particle accelerator at Cern in Switzerland.
 Our apprentices can be involved in design, programming and operating computer controlled machine tools, assembly, test – engineers are in high demand and engineering plays a part in almost everything we use, from the trains we travel in to the shoes on our feet.

 All companies are only as good as the support that they receive from the office.
 Our ‘in business’ apprentices could be dealing with customer enquiries, preparing powerpoints, organising exhibitions, arranging deliveries, keeping the website and social media pages up to date – anything that is needed to keep things running smoothly.
 This Apprenticeship Standard is delivered in the workplace and there is no day release college requirement.

 The big brother to electronics, electrical engineering apprentices can work on anything from systems that power hospitals to systems that power computers.
 You could be designing circuitry for the latest trains to manufacturing the drive systems for baggage conveyors at an airport.

 From smart buildings controlled by computers to hospitals, to airports, Sigta Apprentices are trained to install, service, repair and maintain facilities in these buildings.
 You could be working with electrical systems, pneumatics, pumps, motors, hydraulics right through to fixing the plumbing.

-Plant Maintenance involves fixing any sort of mechanical, pneumatic or electrical device should it is not functioning or broken.
+Plant Maintenance involves fixing any sort of mechanical, pneumatic or electrical device that is not functioning.
 You could be involved in scheduled maintenance programmes to prevent trouble arising, or called in to make emergency repairs.
 When the company buys new equipment, you will be helping install and commission it from day one